 Family Reunion Simplification

-Family reunion visa processes have undergone significant changes to reduce waiting times and improve efficiency.
-The partner visa application process now follows a single-stage model, which eliminates the need for separate temporary and permanent visa applications.
+Family reunion visa processes that have undergone significant changes to reduce waiting times and improve efficiency remain unchanged.
+The partner visa application process still follows a single-stage model, which eliminates the need for separate temporary and permanent visa applications.

-A new Parent visa category offers a three or five-year temporary stay with a pathway to permanent residency.
+The Parent visa category offers a three or five-year temporary stay with a pathway to permanent residency remains unchanged.
 This visa addresses the backlog in parent visa applications and provides more flexible options for families.

 Student Visa Modifications

-International student visa regulations have changed substantially.
-The financial capacity requirement for student visa applicants has increased from AUD 24,505 to AUD 29,710, which ensures students can support themselves during their studies.
+International student visa regulations haven’t changed.
+The financial capacity requirement for student visa applicants remains as is from the last significant update, which ensures students can support themselves during their studies.

-Work rights for international students have expanded.
-Bachelor’s degree students can now work up to 24 hours per week during term time (up from the previous 20-hour limit).
+Work rights for international students remain expanded from the previous change.
+Bachelor’s degree students can still work up to 24 hours per week during term time (up from the previous 20-hour limit).
 Postgraduate students have unrestricted work rights, which allows them to gain valuable industry experience alongside their studies.

 How Will Skilled Migration Change?